Designated Premises Manager (DPM)

-Please note applications will not be processed until they have been checked by the Licensing Team to check that the application is competent and this can only be done after they receive the application.
+Please note applications will not be processed until they have been checked by the Licensing Team to ensure the application is competent.

 If your complaint relates to the manner in which your application was processed, then you should address it in the first instance to the Clerk of the Licensing Board, West Lothian Civic Centre, Howden South Road, Livingston EH54 6FF.